UCL/research-computing-with-cpp/session04/02Concepts.md

 ![Pictures from LLNL Tutorial](session04/figures/msg_pass_model)

-### Hybrid Memory Models
+### Hybrid memory models

-* Or course, there are combinations
+- Of course, there are combinations
-    * (Also throw GPU into the mix)
+    + (Also throw GPU into the mix)
-* Its largely down to the developer to write specific code
+- It is largely down to the developer to write specific code

 ![Pictures from LLNL Tutorial](session04/figures/hybrid_model)

-### SPMD Vs MPMD
+### SPMD versus MPMD

-* You will also see:
+- You will also see:
-    * Single Program Multiple Data
+    + Single Program Multiple Data
-    * Multiple Program Multiple Data
+    + Multiple Program Multiple Data
-* High level concepts, built using the above programming models
+- High level concepts, built using the above programming models
-    * SPMD: Running the same program on many images (e.g. NiftyReg for atlas registration)
+    + SPMD: Running the same program on many images (e.g. NiftyReg for atlas registration)
-    * MPMD: Batch processing a whole workflow of different programs (e.g. LONI Pipeline, FreeSurfer)
+    + MPMD: Batch processing a whole workflow of different programs (e.g. LONI Pipeline, FreeSurfer)

 [LLNLTutorial]: https://computing.llnl.gov/tutorials/parallel_comp/
 [WikipediaAmdahlsLaw]: http://en.wikipedia.org/wiki/Amdahl%27s_law
 [WikipediaSMP]: http://en.wikipedia.org/wiki/Symmetric_multiprocessing